curvenote/blog/content/blog/force11-preserving-executable-research.md

   - working-group
 ---

-Rowan Cockett, CEO of Curvenote, is helping to lead a [FORCE11 working group](perc) focused on **Preserving Executable Research Content: Challenges, Frameworks, and Best Practices**.
+Rowan Cockett, CEO of Curvenote, is helping to lead a [FORCE11 working group][perc] focused on **Preserving Executable Research Content: Challenges, Frameworks, and Best Practices**.
 The [FORCE11 community](https://force11.org) is focused on the digital transformation of scholarly communication and gathers leading thinkers, researchers, and innovators from around the globe.
 Our [mission at Curvenote](https://curvenote.com/mission) is to bring interactivity, execution and computation directly into the way that science is communicated and published — improving reproducibility and accessibility of ideas.

 Curvenote has launched several innovative new journals with our partners over the last few years, including [Elemental Microscopy](https://elementalmicroscopy.com) and our [partnership with the American Geophysical Union](https://data.agu.org/notebooks-now/2023/07/25/pilot.html) on [Notebooks Now!](https://agu.curve.space).
 Curvenote knows firsthand the challenges involved in ensuring that the research that we help publish is available and working for years to come and also [degrades gracefully](https://curvenote.com/docs/publish/graceful-degradation) when interactivity or computational dependencies start to break down.
 This is not a small feat with the complexity of modern research and requires more investment in standardized approaches across the scientific publishing communities.